xenloops/securityKB/ai_llm.md

 ## Logging and Monitoring

+Comprehensive logging and real-time monitoring enable swift detection and response to anomalies in LLM interactions.
+These practices are essential for auditing, compliance, and maintaining overall system security.

 * Maintain detailed immutable logs of retrieval activities to detect and respond promptly to suspicious behavior.
 * Employ systems to monitor for unusual activities or anomalies during LLM operation.
 This can include detecting abnormal request patterns or unexpected model outputs.
 * Implement strict monitoring and auditing practices for collaborative model development environments to prevent and quickly detect any abuse.
 * Monitor and manage resource allocation dynamically to prevent any single user or request from consuming excessive resources.

 ## Testing

+Continuous testing of LLM implementations ensures that security measures remain effective against evolving threats.
+Rigorous penetration tests, scenario simulations, and validation of outputs ensure the LLM performs reliably within the regulated environment.

 * Conduct adversarial testing and attack simulations: perform regular penetration testing and breach simulations, treating the model as an untrusted user to test the effectiveness of trust boundaries and access controls.
 * Employ anomaly detection and adversarial robustness tests on supplied models and data can help detect tampering and poisoning.